mycognosist/solar/README.md

 [scuttlego](https://github.com/planetary-social/scuttlego), this fork is not intended to reproduce the full suite of MUXRPC methods used in the JS SSB ecosystem.
 It will only implement the core MUXRPC methods required for message publishing and replication.
-Indexing of database messages will be offloaded to client applications (ie. piping feeds from solar into a SQLite database).
+Indexes are provided to facilitate client creation.

 ## Features